JihunKimCode/poke_counter/README.md

 ## Features
 - **Search using Filters**
     - Filter berries based on in-game usage
-    - Click the berry to see information of it
+    - Click the berry to see the information of it
 - **Sprite**
 - **Berry Information**
     - Firmness, Size, and Flavors